Medicare is the United States’ federally administered health care program.

 The Medicare program today is divided into four parts, and each of these covers a different area.
 These parts include:

-- Part B – Medical Coverage / Doctors’ Care.
-Part B helps to pay for doctors’ services, as well as for a variety of other medical services and supplies that are not covered in Part A. Those who are enrolled in Part B will be required to pay a monthly premium.
+- Part B – Medical Coverage / Doctors’ Care: Part B helps to pay for doctors’ services, as well as for a variety of other medical services and supplies not covered in Part A. Those who are enrolled in Part B will be required to pay a monthly premium.
 In 2015, most people pay a premium of $104.90 per month.
 This can vary, however, based upon the individual’s income and on whether they file their tax return jointly with a spouse or as a single individual.
 This article goes in-depth about the income limits and fees that high earners -“Medicare IRMAA brackets“- may have to pay regarding Part B and Part D coverage.

-- Part C – Medicare Advantage / Managed Care.
-Part C is also referred to as Medicare Advantage.
-It provides a managed care approach to delivering Medicare-covered services in such a manner as Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).
-Those who are eligible for Parts A and B may alternatively choose to receive all of their services through a Medicare Advantage provider organization under Part C. The premium that one pays for Part C will depend upon the plan that is chosen, as well as on the enrollee’s geographic location.
+- Part C – Medicare Advantage / Managed Care: Part C is also referred to as Medicare Advantage.
+It provides a managed care approach to delivering Medicare-covered services, such as Health Maintenance Organizations (HMOs) and Preferred Provider Organizations (PPOs).
+Those who are eligible for Parts A and B may alternatively choose to receive all of their services through a Medicare Advantage provider organization under Part C. The premium one pays for Part C will depend upon the plan that is chosen, as well as on the enrollee’s geographic location.
 You can learn more about this coverage HERE.

-- Part D – Prescription Drug Coverage.
-Part D helps to pay for prescription drugs that doctors prescribe for the treatment of a patient.
-The premium that is charged for a Part D policy will depend upon the prescriptions you are takings, and thus, the actual plan that is chosen.
+- Part D – Prescription Drug Coverage: Part D helps to pay for prescription drugs doctors prescribe for the treatment of a patient.
+The premium charged for a Part D policy will depend upon the prescriptions you are taking, and thus, the actual plan that is chosen.

 Recipients of Medicare, also referred to as beneficiaries, are able to choose coverage via the Original plan – which is actually Parts A and B – or they may choose Part C – which is Medicare Advantage.